QR5.5.3 Spin Spreads

 QR5.4.2 The Gravity Gradient

-Newton discovered gravity, but he still found it inconceivable that inanimate matter caused it:
+Newton discovered gravity, but still found it inconceivable that inanimate matter caused it:

 It is inconceivable, that inanimate brute matter should, without the mediation of something else, which is not material, operate upon, and affect other matter without mutual contact;…(Wilczek, 2008), p77.

-According to quantum theory, matter has a quantum distribution around it that represents the probability it exists there, which this model attributes to the unstoppable spread of its processing.
-By Gauss’s law, a flux spreading over a sphere diminishes as the inverse square of its radius (Figure 5.8) (Note1), so if a processing flux is the same, it will also weaken as an inverse square.
-In effect, matter spreads its existence around itself in a way that weakens as gravity does.
+In quantum theory, a matter entity exists as a distribution whose strength is the probability that it will be physically found there, which in this model arises because quantum processes spread.
+By Gauss’s law, a flux spreading over a sphere reduces as the inverse square of its radius (Figure 5.8) (Note1), so a processing flux that is the same will also weaken as an inverse square.
+Matter then spreads itself around in a way that weakens as gravity does, given only that quantum theory is true.

-As established earlier (5.3.3), objects tremble more often where the quantum field around them is stronger, to move in that direction, so the earth’s distribution will have that effect.
-The earth’s gravity then comes from the quantum field gradient it imposes around it, which acts at a distance, reduces as an inverse square, and is unstoppable.
+The effect of gravity is insignificant for small objects, but the huge distribution of the earth imposes a gradient on the quantum field that strengthens it closer to earth.
+As established earlier (5.3.3), objects tremble more often where the quantum field around them is stronger, to move in that direction, so the earth’s distribution has that effect.
+The earth’s gravity then is caused by the gradient it imposes on the quantum field around it, which acts at a distance, reduces as an inverse square, and is unstoppable as quantum processing always spreads.

 Figure 5.8 Gauss’s Flux Law

-Note that the quantum field proposed here isn’t the quantum fields of the standard model, which don’t explain gravity.
-They are particle fields, and quantum theory doesn’t support particles.
-Given that the strong, weak, and Higgs fields are unnecessary (4.5.3), this model aims to replace all the current fields of physics with one genuine quantum field.
+Note that the quantum field proposed here isn’t the quantum fields of the standard model, which can’t explain gravity.
+They are particle fields and quantum theory doesn’t support particles.
+Given that the strong, weak, and Higgs fields are unnecessary (4.5.3).
+This quantum field can then replace all the current fields of physics, as will be seen.

 Next